-The tax point of an invoice is the date used for VAT purposes to determine the date that VAT must be charged and which VAT quarter it gets included in.
+The tax point of an invoice is the date used for VAT purposes to determine the date that VAT must be charged, and which VAT quarter it gets included in.
 Tax points may vary from invoice to invoice.
-Here are the most common scenarios and the tax point to use.
+Here are the most common scenarios, the tax point to use and an example of the tax point..

 Updated 28 July 2021